bmaunde/guidelines/Magento/magento-cloud-setup.md

   Use the following command to check that only the GitHub repo is used for origin.

     git remote -v
 You can now begin making your changes.
-You can use the following command if there are changes made locally that need to be pushed a new environment or branch to GitHub.
+You can use the following command to push a new environment or branch to GitHub.

     git push -u origin <branch>

+  You can work with this local and remore git repo as you would normally.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTUyNTE4NDMxLDE0ODA4NjM5NzUsMTc2Nz
-EwODE1LDE0Mjg4NDc2MzMsMTA4MTQxNDI4MSwtMjEwMjU0MDEz
-OSwxMTgwNDAxMzI3LDcxNzEwNzk2NiwtMTk5NTA5MjAwNiwtMz
-M0ODk5MjgsLTc3NDU3OTc3OSwzODcxMDE2MzksLTExODc3MTA2
-NjQsMTIyNjE4OTg0OSwxOTU1NTI4NzddfQ==
+eyJoaXN0b3J5IjpbMTg4MDkxMzc2MSwxNDgwODYzOTc1LDE3Nj
+cxMDgxNSwxNDI4ODQ3NjMzLDEwODE0MTQyODEsLTIxMDI1NDAx
+MzksMTE4MDQwMTMyNyw3MTcxMDc5NjYsLTE5OTUwOTIwMDYsLT
+MzNDg5OTI4LC03NzQ1Nzk3NzksMzg3MTAxNjM5LC0xMTg3NzEw
+NjY0LDEyMjYxODk4NDksMTk1NTUyODc3XX0=
 -->